keif/keif.github.io/src/data/blog/2025-10-08-goodbye-jib-modernizing-builds.md

 ![Docker Modernization Cover](@/assets/images/docker-modernization-cover.webp)

-## The Backstory: When Build Tools Do “Too Much”
+## The Backstory: When Convenience Becomes a Liability

-When you first start containerizing Java applications, [**Jib**](https://github.com/GoogleContainerTools/jib) feels like a miracle.
+[**Jib**](https://github.com/GoogleContainerTools/jib) felt like magic at first.
 No Dockerfile.
 No Docker daemon.
-Just a plugin that builds optimized images straight from our Gradle project.
-It removes friction and “just works.”
+Just a Gradle plugin that builds optimized images.
+It removes friction and "just works."

-That convenience is intoxicating — until it wasn’t.
-Who doesn't love long `kubectl` commands that can be simplified with a simple `jib switch <env>`?
+That convenience was great — until it wasn't.

-As the project entered a maintenance phase, its build tooling fell behind.
-Pinned Jib versions and out-of-date <abbr title="Google Cloud Platform">GCP</abbr> integrations made updates increasingly difficult.
-The need to modernize authentication (via updated `gcloud` tooling) and remove Jib altogether became a matter of aligning with existing developer tools and eliminating unnecessary dependencies.
+The project entered maintenance mode, and the build tooling fell behind.
+Pinned Jib versions, outdated GCP integrations, authentication issues — updates got harder and harder.

 Small plugin upgrades would change image layers unexpectedly.
-Caching behaved differently between CI and local builds.
-And debugging image-build issues meant spelunking through opaque plugin internals instead of simply reading a Dockerfile.
+Caching worked differently in CI vs. local builds.
+Debugging meant digging through opaque plugin internals instead of just reading a Dockerfile.

-Over time, the cost of that abstraction started to outweigh its benefits.
+The abstraction cost more than it saved.

 ---

 ## Where It Started to Hurt

-The pain really began when we discovered that our GitLab-to-GCP deployment process was broken — and worse, there were no clear error logs explaining what had happened.
+The GitLab-to-GCP deployment process broke.
+No clear error logs, just failures.

-When we attempted to deploy the UI project (a custom Express app paired with an older Next.js framework), the build failed unexpectedly.
-Tracing the failure led us back through the CI pipeline and revealed that the problem wasn’t isolated to one repository - Jib was still in use across several layers, including the UI, caching, and API services.
-Each of these projects depended on the same outdated Jib configuration and shared plugin version.
+Trying to deploy the UI project (custom Express + old Next.js) failed unexpectedly.
+Tracing it back revealed Jib was still in use across multiple services: UI, caching, API.
+All using the same outdated Jib config and plugin version.

-Compounding the problem was the use of a custom Git token that was scoped too narrowly, causing authentication failures during image pushes.
-This token was embedded in the CI environment and not refreshed regularly, leading to silent failures that were difficult to diagnose.
+Worse: a custom Git token scoped too narrowly caused auth failures during image pushes.
+It was embedded in CI, not refreshed regularly, and failed silently.

-That investigation made it clear: Jib had become the common bottleneck.
-Its pinned version, opaque build behavior, and silent failures in the cloud environment were blocking updates and preventing deployments.
-Once identified, the only real path forward was to remove Jib entirely and streamline deployments by adopting a direct `kubectl`-based workflow, aligning all affected repositories under a consistent, transparent deployment process.
+Jib became the bottleneck.
+Pinned versions, opaque behavior, silent cloud failures — blocking updates and preventing deployments.
+The fix?
+Rip it out entirely and move to a direct `kubectl` workflow.

 ---

-## Defining the Modernization Goal
+## The Goal: Simplify and Standardize

-We didn’t want to just “get off Jib.”
-We wanted to **simplify** and **standardize**.
+We didn't just want to "get off Jib."
+We wanted simpler, more consistent builds.

-The modernization goals were clear:
+What that meant:

-1. **Transparency** — Every image should be reproducible from a visible, editable Dockerfile.
+1. **Transparency** — Every image reproducible from a visible Dockerfile
-2. **Consistency** — The same pattern should apply across all languages and services.
+2. **Consistency** — Same pattern across all languages and services
-3. **Observability** — CI logs should show every build step, not just plugin output.
+3. **Observability** — CI logs showing every build step, not just plugin output
-4. **Portability** — Local builds should be identical to what runs in production.
+4. **Portability** — Local builds identical to production

-In practice, these goals took shape through the modernization effort itself.
-Docker builds were already part of the system, but removing Jib brought transparency to how those images were built and deployed.
-The transition to direct `kubectl` deployments unified the process across multiple repositories—creating consistent pipelines, clearer logs, and an easier path to troubleshoot or reproduce deployments.
-Updating `gcloud` authentication (with `USE_GKE_CLOUD_AUTH_PLUGIN=true`) completed the picture, aligning CI and developer environments under the same tooling and meeting the goals of transparency, consistency, observability, and portability in one unified workflow.
+Docker builds were already in the system.
+Removing Jib made them transparent.
+Moving to direct `kubectl` deployments unified the process across repos — consistent pipelines, clearer logs, easier troubleshooting.
+Updating `gcloud` auth (with `USE_GKE_CLOUD_AUTH_PLUGIN=true`) aligned everything under the same tooling.

 ---

 ## The Migration Plan

-We rolled out the change in deliberate stages, focusing on one service at a time.
+One service at a time, deliberately.

-1. **Recreate the base image.**
+**1. Recreate the base image**

-We inspected what Jib was actually building under the hood and codified it in a Dockerfile:
+Inspected what Jib was building and codified it in a Dockerfile:

 ```
 FROM eclipse-temurin:17-jre-slim